This healthy vitamin C herbal tea is so refreshing.

 - Combine all dried herbs in a medium size bowl, store extra herb mixture in airtight glass container.

-- Bring water to a boil, remove from heat.
-Add 4 tablespoons of herb mixture to water.
+- Add 4 tablespoons of herb mixture to water.
 COVER (this ensures that you receive all of the nutritional benefits from the herbs).

 - Steep 45 minutes.